erdemtor/Natural-Language-Processing-Projects/README.md

 The example states in the test data there were 9 words labelled as noun and the program guessed 7 of them as noun and 2 of them as adjective.
 Besides, there were 15 Puncs and all of them were correctly labelled by the program

-## Too boring?
-There is an easy way to RUN THEM ALL##

-I made an runner class whic receives all the parameters and runs the 3 task one by one.
-Nothing has changed internally, this is just to simplify the life.

-###  RunThemAll.java  ###
-You can find the jar file in Natural-Language-Processing-Project-1\src\POS Tagger,

-Receives several parameters, you can compile it as well but I extracted the Jar file in the project which can be run easily with the following command:

-        java -jar RunThemAll.jar trainingFilePath [postag/cpostag] testFilePath outputPath goldStandardPath